ehaynie63/ml-design-docs/README.md

 Disc hemorrhage
 ![Flame or splinter shaped red area]( https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.sciencedirect.com%2Fscience%2Farticle%2Fpii%2FS0008418216311759&psig=AOvVaw0e811UK7E4_h0PCbNUKUAA&ust=1690411963172000&source=images&cd=vfe&opi=89978449&ved=0CBAQjRxqFwoTCMjuhbf5qoADFQAAAAAdAAAAABAs)
 Non-Functional Requirements
-A model prediction should be generated in less than 10 seconds Less than 2 bugs per 1000 lines of code is discovered upon release
+* A model prediction should be generated in less than 10 seconds
+* Less than 2 bugs per 1000 lines of code is discovered upon release
 ### 4.1 Out of Scope:
-Normalization of colors, brightness, contrast within images.
+Annotations of eye anatomy and glaucomatous features would be helpful for optometrists.
 ## 5. Methodology
-This project will evaluate the accuracy, specificity, and sensitivity of VGG16 convolutional neural network in classifying eyes as “Glaucomatous” and “Non-Glaucomotous”.
-VGG16 architecture has been chosen for its ability to classify small images and its success in other health diagnostic use cases.
+1. Architecture selection - This project will evaluate the accuracy of a VGG16 convolutional neural network in classifying eyes as “Glaucomatous” and “Non-Glaucomotous”.
+VGG16 architecture has been chosen for its ability to classify small images with little data loss.
-488 images from 333 healthy eyes and 155 diseased eyes will be resized to 224x224 dimensions and will be input to 16 convolution layers grouped into 5 blocks.
+2. Data selection – The recently published ACRIMA dataset is selected to for its consistency and quality.
+The images are clear, centered, and patients were screened by glaucoma experts.
+3. Data Pre-Processing – Images are resized to improve consistency.
+The data is augmented to be able to handle flipped, rotated, and off-center images.
+4. Training – Model hyper parameters will be adjusted to find the optimal performance.
+5. Evaluation – The model will be evaluated using 10-fold cross validation and performance metrics calculated.
 ### 5.1.
 Problem statement
 Glaucoma detection is a supervised classification problem.
 ### 5.2.
 Data
-The Papilla dataset this model will use contains a total of 488 fundus images, 333 healthy eyes and 155 eyes with confirmed or suspected glaucoma.
-The examinations were carried out by the Department of Ophthalmology of the Hospital General Universitario Reina Sofía, HGURS, (Murcia, Spain).
-(5)
+The ACRIMA dataset this model contains a total of 705 fundus images, 309 normal eyes and 396 eyes with confirmed or suspected glaucoma.
 ### 5.3.
 Techniques
 Data Preprocessing
-Original image coefficients are rescaled to be between 0 and 1 by multiplying by a factor of 1/255.
+* Original image coefficients are rescaled to be between 0 and 1 by multiplying by a factor of 1/255.
-Images are resized to be 224 x 224 pixels.
+* Images are standardized to be 224 x 224 pixels.
-Training images will be flipped horizontally and vertically, shifted, and rotated randomly to account for variations within the dataset.
+* Training images will be flipped horizontally and vertically, shifted, and rotated randomly to account for variations within the dataset.
 What machine learning techniques will you use?
 How will you clean and prepare the data (e.g., excluding outliers) and create features?
 ### 5.4.
 Experimentation & Validation
-Data will be split into training and validation sets using a split ratio of 4:1.
+* Data will be split into training and validation sets using a split ratio of 4:1.
-The accuracy, specificity and sensitivity of the model will be measured and compared to similar models which had an accuracy, specificity and sensitivity of 90%, 88% and 92%.(6)
+* The accuracy, specificity and sensitivity of the model will be measured and compared to similar models which had an accuracy, specificity and sensitivity of 90%, 88% and 92%.(6)
-Two optimizers will be compared Adam and SGD and the one that performs best on average over 20 tests will be used.
+* Two optimizers will be compared Adam and SGD and the one that performs best on average over 20 tests will be used.
-Categorical cross-entropy will be used as the cost function since it can accept the output of the final SoftMax layer.
+* Categorical cross-entropy will be used as the cost function since it can accept the output of the final SoftMax layer.
-If you're A/B testing, how will you assign treatment and control (e.g., customer vs. session-based) and what metrics will you measure?
-What are the success and [guardrail](https://medium.com/airbnb-engineering/designing-experimentation-guardrails-ed6a976ec669) metrics?

 ### 5.5.
 Human-in-the-loop
- Predictions with a confidence level below 75% will contain a message which indicates the user should pursue additional testing.
+ Predictions with a confidence level below 75% will contain a message which indicates the user should undergo additional screening.
-This model should not be used to assess glaucoma in individuals with diseases that can mimic it including isquemic and compressive optic neuropathies.(7)
+This model should not be used to assess glaucoma in individuals with diseases that can mimic it including isquemic and compressive optic neuropathies.
+(7)
 ## 6. Implementation

 ### 6.1.
 High-level design